x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 date: 2022-11-04 09:00:00 +0300
 ---

-# AWS IAM Roles, a tale of unnecessary complexity

 This is going to be a highly opinionated blog post.
 I think AWS is great and use it daily, but their implementation of IAM is unnecessarily complicated and getting worse.

 >If you can't tolerate critics, don't do anything new or interesting.